Laser Therapy for Dogs & Cats in Peoria Improves Pet Pain Management

 Due to age, injury, or other circumstances, your pet may require a mode of healing and pain management that extends beyond the effects of oral medication.
-Pet laser therapy is a proven solution to a wide range of health problems, from gingivitis to slow-healing wounds.
-At Whitney Veterinary Hospital, we dedicate ourselves to utilizing the most advanced equipment and technology to give our patients the best care possible.
+Pet laser therapy for dogs and cats is a proven solution to a wide range of health problems, from gingivitis to slow-healing wounds.
+At Whitney Veterinary Hospital in Peoria, we dedicate ourselves to utilizing the most advanced equipment and technology to give our patients the best care possible.
 Laser therapy is an invaluable method of treatment not only because of its many uses, but its therapeutic effects, as well.

 Pet pain management should be a painless affair.
 With our Spectra therapy laser, we can assure you that not only is laser therapy painless, it is also quite comfortable!
 It’s a safe, non-invasive, pain-free modality that not only relieves pain, but repairs injured cells and speeds up healing.